jasonmkfu/the-readability-sql-style-guide/Style Guide.md

 </pre>

 # Comments
 Comments can help the reader to understand background information or particular portions of complicated SQL.
+Comments can also serve as a way to document changes that have occurred over time by documenting changes occurring on a specific date.
+## <span style="color: green">A. Good</span>
 * Do not insert comments that are not useful.
-* Comments can serve as a way to document changes that have occurred over time.
-Use block style comments with "/*" and "*/" for 3 or more lines of comments.
+* Use block style comments with "/*" and "*/" for 3 or more lines of comments.
 For block comments, the beginning and ending comment clauses should be on separate lines with the text comments set to one indentation between the clauses.

 * Use "--" for 1 to 2 lines of comments.
 A space character should immediately follow the beginning of either a single line or block comment declaration.

-<span style="color: green"><strong>A. Good</strong></span>
 <pre>
 <mark>/*</mark>
    Comments that span three or more lines should use block comments